-David played more than 150 games for CGFC between 1979 and 1991, including a Premiership in 1981.
+David played more than 150 games for CGFC between 1979 and 1991.
 He is a Life Member of the Club and has served on the CGFC Committee as a member and Secretary for more than a decade.
 David works tirelessly around the club, represents CGFC at countless VAFA functions and deals with all the issues that are the domain of the Secretary.

 Without people like David, the Football club would not have achieved the success it has, and this includes two Under 19 Premierships in 2015 and 2016.
 David’s contribution to the football club and the CGA has been enduring, valuable and enormously appreciated.